chreliot/senate-howto/main.md

 An item passed by a committee goes to the Senate Executive Committee.
 The committee's chair brings it to the SEC.
 The SEC then also votes on whether to take the item forward to the Senate—perhaps with modifications—or to return it to the committee, or something else.

-Then, at Senate meetings, the Chair of the SEC (who also serves as the Senate President) presents items the SEC has passed to the Senate for the Senate's approval by vote (see FS VII A.5).
+Then, at Senate meetings, the Chair of the SEC (who also serves as the Senate President) presents items the SEC has passed to the Senate.
+The Senate may discuss proposals and then vote on approving them (see FS VII A.5).

+As the Senate is a deliberative assembly, members can debate, raise questions about, and even suggest adjustments to proposals that come from committees.
+However, if it is to work efficiently, the Senate cannot also be a good venue for extended debate or policy-writing.
+Moreover, it is too easy for sentences written by large groups on the fly to have unintended consequences or oversights.
+So, if many questions or objections are raised, or substantial suggestions for revisions are made, it can be appropriate for the Senate to send an item back to committee instead of approving it.

-When items are passed by the Senate, they normally go to the full faculty as either information items or action items.
+When items are passed by the Senate, they normally go to the full faculty as action items (or sometimes information items).

 ## What happens to items passed by the Senate?